edvalas/project-template/README.md

 ###### Ed Lasauskas, G00311516

 ## Introduction
-This is a project for Graph Theory module based on Irish Constituencies done in Neo4J.
+This is a project for Graph Theory module based on Irish Constituencies done in Neo4J graph based database.

 ## Database
-Explain how you created your database, and how information is represented in it.
+I have created the database in Neo4J using various cypher scripts.
+All of the scripts that I used to create nodes, matching and displaying queries and one query to check is there are odd nodes without relationships can all be found in the supports folder in the create-constituencies.cypher file.

+The database contains nodes of type:
+		Constituency - The county or a part of the county which people ran in like Wicklow, Galway West/East.
+Contains Name of the constituency, population and number of seats in that constituency.

+		Person - Is a political candidate node.
+Contains name of the candidate.

+		Party - Political party which has candidates representing the party.
+Contains name of the party.

+The database contains 2 types of relationships:
+		1. [:IS_IN] - relationship describing a person [:IS_IN] some party.
+		2. [:RAN_IN] - relationship describing a person [:RAN_IN] some constituency.

 ## Queries
 Summarise your three queries here.